aundhe1m/backy/docs/development/backy-agent.md

 - Verify the drive is detected by the system: `lsblk`
 - Ensure the drive has a serial number: `lsblk -o NAME,SERIAL`
 - Check if the agent can read from `/sys/block/[device]`
+- Try refreshing the drive cache using the `/api/v1/drives/refresh` endpoint

+#### Drive information is stale or incorrect

+**Issue**: The drive information returned by the API is outdated or doesn't reflect recent changes.

+**Solutions**:
+- Use the `/api/v1/drives/refresh` endpoint to force a refresh of the cache
+- Check if the drive was changed or connected after the agent started
+- Verify that the background service is running by checking logs
+- Restart the agent if persistent issues occur

 #### Pool creation fails